iamalittletester/thewaiter/README.md

 ```
 When the method you use from the library requires a WebElement to be passed to the method call, make sure you define the WebElement in a PageObject class, not as "driver.findElement()" directly in the method call, as the latter will not work.

-Make sure to read the Javadoc of the methods you want to use.
+Make sure to read the Javadoc of the methods you want to use: http://javadoc.io/doc/com.imalittletester/thewaiter.

 ## Further reading
 I will write some posts with examples of how to use the library on my blog (https://imalittletester.com/category/waiter/).